Frequently Asked Questions

 Where do I get my cleanup supplies?

 Who do I contact for more information on Shoreline and Thank You Party Volunteer Positions?

 The Lake Travis Cleanup began in 1994 as an informal gathering of divers in the Lake Travis area who turned their recreational diving ventures into a small-scale cleanup effort.
 Due to the popularity of the program, the LCRA and Colorado River Alliance became involved a few years later to help facilitate boat support and proper waste disposal.
-Keep Austin Beautiful and Travis County joined as partners shortly thereafter to add a shoreline cleanup component, maximizing the impact of having hundreds of volunteers ready and willing to make a difference.
+Travis County joined as a partner shortly thereafter to add a shoreline cleanup component, maximizing the impact of having hundreds of volunteers ready and willing to make a difference.